16 March 2020

 What else can I do to reduce my risk from COVID-19?

 We recommend that you follow national guidance to keep safe and reduce spread of the virus.
-The guidance changes frequently and it is important to keep updated.

 COVID-19: guidance for people whose immune system means they are at higher risk.